 With the introduction of the General Data Protection Regulations (GDPR), how close are we to a culture of GDPR compensation claims?
-With so many companies within the EU holding personal data, and an unprecedented challenge to adhere to the regulations, how exposed will companies be to future claims?
-Individuals may not have the time or energy to deal with such claims and many failures will go unchallenged, but delegating such activity to law firms and new businesses established for this very purpose could place an increased amount of stress on businesses to comply with requests.
-This also brings up the question of how cyber insurance policies will be adapted to protect against such claims; a new level of litigation in the making perhaps.
+With so many companies within the EU holding personal data, and an unprecedented challenge to adhere to the regulations, how vulnerable will companies be to future claims?
+Individuals may not have the time or energy to deal with litigation.
+Many many failures will go unchallenged, but delegating such activity to law firms and new businesses established for this very purpose could place an increased amount of stress on firms to comply with requests.
+Also, how will cyber insurance policies will be adapted to protect against such claims; a new level of litigation in the making perhaps.

-The traffic accident compensation culture has evolved quite significantly in the UK and the number personal injury claims is at an all-time high.
-They have increased to the point that within a very short time following an accident, claims management companies are lining up to take on cases.
-Television channels and websites are often inundated with commercials offering no-win no-fee arrangements and insurance policies either include legal support or make it available to customers as an add-on option.
-The following are indicators of what is emerging, although the coffee machine chatter on the subject shows a difference of opinion on what the market place will look like 2 years from now.
+The traffic accident compensation culture has evolved quite significantly in the UK, and the number of personal injury claims is at an all-time high.
+They have increased to the point that almost immediately following an accident, claims management companies are lining up to take on cases.
+Television channels and websites inundate with commercials offering no-win-no-fee arrangements and insurance policies either include legal support or make it available to customers as an add-on option.
+The following are indicators of what is emerging, although the coffee machine chatter on the subject shows a difference of opinion on what the market place will look like two years from now.

 - Published reports and surveys indicate that large numbers of businesses are unprepared for GDPR compliance, suggesting the number of potential claims will be high